: Photocopying an article

 Forwarding the HR Hero Line, Northern Exposure, and Diversity Insight e-mail newsletters.
 We're glad to have you forward our e-mail newsletters in their entirety.
 Be sure not to delete or change any of the text without permission.

 E-mailing a link.
-You're welcome to send your friends or co-workers a link that will take them to an article in the free area of HRhero.com or Employment Law Post.
+You're welcome to send your friends or co-workers a link that will take them to an article in the free area of HRhero.com or one of our other sites.

 Do not share links to the Subscribers Area of HRhero.com.
 The links to these articles will include "/lc" or your user name or password.